Uninett/Argus/NOTES.md

 This file documents changes to Argus that are relevant for operations and end-users.

+## [1.23.0] - 2024-10-10

+This is the first version of Argus to be able to run on Django 5.1.

+Support for Python 3.8 has been dropped.

+The most visible changes are in the documentation.

+The function `get_psa_authentication_names()` has been remooved, it was not in use by us.

+How to customize filtering has changed, it is no longer necessary to override `FilterSerializer` and `validate_jsonfilter`.

 ## [1.22.0] - 2024-08-30

 There's a backwards incompatible change to prepare for the next Django LTS